xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

 \ **vlantag**\  (ipmi.taggedvlan)

- Have bmcsetup place the BMC on the specified vlan tag on a shared netwirk interface.
-Some network devices may be incompatible with this option
+ Bmcsetup will configure the network interface of the BMC to be tagged to the VLAN specified.